neworldmc/BREAD/README.md

 ## Metrics
 This project uses bStats to collect data.

 For Sponge, this function is disabled by default.
-You can enable it by typing `sponge metrics bread enable` on your server to support our work.
+You can enable it by typing `/sponge metrics bread enable` on your server to support our work.

 For Spigot, this function is enabled by default.
 If you don't want to send data to bStats, you can disable bStats by changing `plugins/bStats/config.yml`.